venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/creating-new-wallet.md

 />

-**Step 6.** Create a password to secure the wallet transactions process (the password must be at least 8 characters long, containing uppercase, lowercase, number and special character).
+**Step 6.** Create a password to secure your wallet transactions.
+The password must be at least 8 characters long and include a combination of uppercase and lowercase letters, numbers, and special characters.

 <Image img={img05} alt="Click send button"